br4chu/pig/README.md

 ## Step 3

 Just compile your project.
-All generated package-info.java files should be generated in your "target" directory as a part of generated sources.
+All generated package-info.java files should be generated in your "target" directory as part of generated sources.

 # Placeholders